jacoblee628/portfolio/Test Error for Linear Models/README.md

 We decide to use a linear learning algorithms of form ![hyp](http://mathurl.com/yap2towy.png).
 Find test performance (![eout](http://mathurl.com/yacz3c8s.png)).

+In addition to the math I wrote below, I also wrote an experimental program that supported the theoretical results I found below.
+Code included.

 ## Solution:
 From the famous bias-variance decomposition, we know that expected test error can be calculated as follows: